 How Do You Keep Sand Between Pavers?
 Step-by-Step Guide

-Step 1: First, check the weather if it’s suitable for installing polymeric sand or not.
+Step 1: First, check the weather to see if it’s suitable for installing polymeric sand.

-It must be a sunny day when you are planning to apply sand on the paver.
+It must be sunny when you plan to apply sand on the paver.
 At least after two days of using the sand on the paver surface, there shouldn’t be any rain.

-The reason you should choose a sunny day is you require a dry surface to apply the sand.
-It’s because you don’t want the sand to activate right after pouring it on the ground.
+You should choose a sunny day because you require a dry surface to apply the sand.
+It’s because you don’t want the sand to activate after pouring it on the ground.
 If the surface is wet beforehand, it will activate the sand right after you apply it to the surface.

 Step 3: Dry clean the surface to remove any excess dust, pebbles, leaf, etc.

-Step 4: Now, it’s time to pour the sands between the paver joints.
+Step 4: Now, it’s time to pour the sand between the paver joints.
 Open the sandbag (preferably with a knife) and pour some sand on the surface.